-However, if your bed arrives fully intact, expect a bit of an adjustment period.
-It might be 30 days or more.
+However, if your bed arrives fully intact, expect a bit of an adjustment period that could be 30 days or more.
 Just like when you buy shoes and have to break them in to get rid of that “new” feeling, the same holds true for this type of product.

 Does adding plywood underneath the bed make it firmer?

-Yes, absolutely!
+Yes, placing plywood underneath a bed can help make it firmer.
 You only need to do this if you have boxsprings.
 Otherwise, a solid platform frame will have the same effect.

 Can I make my memory foam mattress firmer?

 Yes, there are a few ways to make a memory foam bed feel firmer.
 The first is to sleep in a colder room.
 Cooler temperatures firm up the foam material.
-Another thing you can do is get a firm topper.
+The second option is to invest in a firm mattress topper.

 Whether you got a new bed that doesn’t match your expectations, or you have an old bed that’s starting to show its age, you can use one or more of these tips and make your sleep experience something that you can look forward to each night.